mcarifio/gh-smoketest/README.md

 export github_user=$(gh api https://api.github.com/user | jq .login)
 ```

-and `direnv allow .`, then cd'ing into this directory establishes the right `GITHUB_TOKEN` and it's associated username.
+and `direnv allow .`, then cd'ing into this directory establishes the right `GITHUB_TOKEN` and it's associated `github_username`.

+## also

+There's also a `gh login` command, but I haven't looked at it yet.